The NAAFE Forum in

 It’s highly recommended that you plan to stay in La Jolla and walk, take public transportation, or take taxi/rideshare to and from your lodging.

 Taxi.
-The most efficient and often economical way to get to La Jolla from the airport is via taxi.
+The most efficient way to get to La Jolla from the airport is via taxi.
 Simply follow the signs leading to the Transportation Plazas on the baggage claim level.
 A Customer Service Representative will place you with the first available taxi, unless you specify a particular taxicab company.
 Many companies provide taxicab service at San Diego International Airport and in the greater San Diego and La Jolla areas if you prefer to arrange one ahead of time.

 Public Transit.
 The San Diego Region's MTS bus and light rail system extends to La Jolla and UC San Diego campus, and the MTS 30 bus drops off near Scripps Oceanography campus frequently.
 Look up schedules, maps, and rates here: https://www.sdmts.com/